ellieso-code/ellieso-code/README.md

-# Hey, I'm Ellie 👋
+# Hey, I'm Elodie 👋

 I'm an AI-native product leader and former creative entrepreneur.
 For over a decade, I've been bringing bold ideas to life across tech, games, and culture.